HenriWahl/dhcpy6d/doc/dhcpy6d.conf.rst

     If a class does not contain any addresses clients won't get any address except they have one fixed defined in client configuration file or database.

 **prefixes = <prefix_name> [<address_name> ...]**
-    A class can contain prefixes - even most probably only one prefix will be usefull. *Name* means the *name*-part of a prefiy section.
+    A class can contain prefixes - even most probably only one prefix will be useful. *Name* means the *name*-part of a prefiy section.

 **answer = normal|noaddress|none**
     Normally a client will get an answer, but if for whatever reason is a need to give it an *NoAddrAvail* message back or completely ignore the client it can be set here.